Dangerous Chemicals

-You can all help to keep chemicals out of our drinking water sources.
-See examples of hazardous products you may have around your home.
+Many products household contain dangerous chemicals including but not limited to paints, furniture strippers and automotive products.
+Everyone can help keep chemicals out of drinking water sources.
+See examples of hazardous products that you may have around your home.

 ORGANIC SOLVENTS AND DENSE NON AQUEOUS PHASE LIQUIDS (DNAPLS)